ynishi-monash/education-course-quiz/google-apps-script/DEPLOYMENT_GUIDE.md

 1. Create a new Google Sheets document
 2. For each sheet, use "File" → "Import" and upload the corresponding CSV:
    - Import `questions.csv` to "Questions" sheet
-   - Import `simplified-options.csv` to "Options" sheet (no optionId column needed!)
+   - Import `options.csv` to "Options" sheet (no optionId column needed!)
-   - Import `outcomes-merged.csv` to "Outcomes" sheet (includes all program data!)
+   - Import `outcomes.csv` to "Outcomes" sheet (includes all program data!)
-   - *(Skip meta.csv - progress is now calculated automatically)*
 3. **Add your own enhancements**:
    - Create pivot tables for data analysis
    - Add lookup formulas for data validation